pcda17/pcda17.github.io/PCDA Final Projects - WaPo Comment Corpus.md

 >Choose two machine learning algorithms discussed last week and a set of texts or metadata records, preferably the collection you are using for the final project.
 In 300–500 words, compare the likely efficacy of the two approaches and discuss how their classifications may differ.

 - Train a Naive Bayes classifier using comments in liberal and conservative categories.
-Identify some vocabulary cues that lead the classifier to succeed/fail.
+Identify vocabulary cues that seem to make the classifier succeed/fail.

-## Week 12: Peer Production & Crowdsourcing
+## Week 12
 >Report your progress toward the final critical data analysis project in 300–500 words.
 Note your preliminary findings and describe how your perspective and/or approach has changed since you began.